arafatm/arafatm.github.io/_articles/games/swtor/order.md

 ### Dromund Kaas

-> This is tied in somewhat in several places (Lord Grathan area which has to be
-> happening simultaneously), but I found a few lines that helped establish a
-> timeline order.

 ##### 1D.
 Hunter

 > During the first target hunt to gain entry to the Great Hunt, it is mentioned